Coloring graphs as complete graph invariants: Any Coloring Graph With Surplus Colors Has a Unique Base Graph

 \section{Any Coloring Graph With Surplus Colors Has a Unique Base Graph}

-In this section, we establish a strong reconstruction result: if $\mathcal{C}_k(G)\cong \mathcal{C}_{k'}(G')$ where $k>\chi(G)$ and $k'\ge\chi(G')$, then $G'\cong G$ and $k'=k$.
-As shown in the previous section, the conclusion relies critically on $k>\chi(G)$, a condition that indicates surplus colors in at least one of the two graphs.
-The two main theorems in this section are Theorems~\ref{thm:reconstruction} and~\ref{thm:main}.
-Both rely on the notion of a {\em link $k$-coloring} of a graph $G$ with $k>\chi(G)$, a $k$-coloring in which each connected component of $G$ uses the minimum necessary number of colors.
-We show that link $k$-colorings correspond to {\em abstract link vertices} of a graph $\C$.
+In this section, we establish Theorem~\ref{thm:main-intro} (our main result) by proving Theorems~\ref{thm:reconstruction} and~\ref{thm:main}, which respectively show that we can reconstruct base graphs from their coloring graphs with surplus colors, and that $\chi$-coloring graphs cannot be isomorphic to surplus coloring graphs.
+These results rely on the notion of a {\em link $k$-coloring} (see Definition~\ref{def:link-coloring}).
+We show that link $k$-colorings of the base graph correspond to {\em abstract link vertices} of a coloring graph, which are vertices that have certain structural properties identified by Algorithm~\ref{algo:link-vertex}.
 Theorem~\ref{thm:reconstruction} shows that for any $\C$, there is at most one pair $(G, k)$ with $k>\chi(G)$ such that $\C\cong\mathcal C_{k}(G)$.
-The proof strategy involves extracting information from link colorings and their corresponding abstract link vertices.
-The argument is constructive: Algorithm~\ref{algo:link-vertex} reconstructs this unique graph by outputting its adjacency matrix.
+A useful strategy in our proofs is to extract information from link colorings and their corresponding abstract link vertices.